Automated Curbside Garbage & Recycling Collection - Frequently Asked Questions

 Do the bins need to be placed curbside in a certain way for the automated system?

 Yes, the front of the bin should face the street, leave 3’ clearance around the bin and 15’ clearance overhead.
 The bins are clearly marked with placement directions.

 How will the bins be marked?
 What happens if they get damaged?

 Your bin is tagged with a code that corresponds to your address.
-If bins are damaged and are unusable, they are repaired free of charge to the household.
-Please report damaged bins to Public Works via the GoBangor app/service request, or by calling 207-992-4500.
+If bins are damaged by the collection contractor and are unusable, they are repaired free of charge to the household.
+Please report damaged bins to Public Works via the GoBangor app, by submitting a service request, or by calling 207-992-4500.